sammohammeduk/how-to-postgres/README.md

 # how-to-postgres
-Public Database to showcase postgres database development and functionality
+Public repo to showcase postgres database development and functionality